vyketype/geometry-calculator/README.md

-# geometry-calculator
+# Geometry Calculator
 This is a calculator program to calculate areas and things in geometry that you should learn in secondary school.